-For those who are in charge of organizing an event, whether it be a congress or a simple business meeting and need to hire simultaneous translation services for the first time, many questions arise, such as “Is this service expensive?”, “Will I need a lot of physical space for the translation booths?”, “How does the translation process work?”; after all, it is perfectly correct to research everything about it, in order to hire the best professionals on the market.
-If your wish to understand how translation or simultaneous interpretation works, then reading this content is right for you.
+How simultaneous translation works at events in Brazil: for those who are in charge of organizing events, whether it be a congress or a simple business meeting and need to hire simultaneous translation services for the first time in Brazil, many questions arise, such as “Is this service expensive?”, “Will I need a lot of physical space for the translation booths?”, “How does the translation process work?”; after all, it is perfectly correct to research everything beforehand, in order to hire the best professionals on the market.
+If your wish to understand how translation or simultaneous interpretation works at events in Brazil, then reading this content is right for you.

 How Simultaneous Translation Works at Events in Brazil

 Simultaneous translation is the art of translating orally, in real time, what the speaker says, into the language of one or more listeners.
 This magic happens as follows: first, interpreters use some “working tools,” such as the translation booth, microphones, transmitters and receivers.

 At events, interpreters or translators work inside a small, soundproof booth.
 They use a microphone and translate what they hear into the intended language, so that the audience can understand what the speaker says in their native tongue.
 It is essential that the speaker is always told to speak into a microphone so that the interpreters can hear what was said, allowing for accuracy in the translation.

 One should also take into account if the speaker will allow the audience to ask questions after he has finished, or during his talk; if so, two receptionists should be ready with microphones in their hands watching out for who raises their hands to ask a question.
 When a person asks a question, he or she should always do so using a microphone, otherwise the interpreters in the booth will not hear the question and will not be able to translate it.